 • Sauce: The sauce for this dish is a blend of vegetable broth, hoisin sauce, soy sauce and sesame oil.
 I add a bit of corn starch so that the sauce clings to the noodles.

-First, place onions, carrots, celery, mushrooms, peppers and cabbage in a pan.
-Cook the veggies until they’re soft, then stir in some fresh garlic.
+First, place onions, carrots, celery, mushrooms, peppers and cabbage in a pan or wok.
+Cook the veggies until they’re tender, then stir in some fresh garlic.
 Add your cooked noodles to the pan, then make the sauce.
 In a separate bowl, whisk together vegetable broth, hoisin sauce, soy sauce, sesame oil and the corn starch.
 Pour the sauce in the pan and bring the sauce to a simmer until it has just thickened.
 Garnish the dish with green onions, then serve immediately and enjoy!

 Step by step photos showing how to cook vegetables and noodles.